 2. The role of the internet and modern technology in mental health and recovery.
-I see both harm and help from these new technologies.
+I see both harms and help from these new technologies.
 We should talk about what might be helpful in treating and preventing emotional and substance abuse issues and what internet features may be promoting recovery.

 3. The changing role and status of LPCC’s in delivering mental health and substance abuse treatment in California.

 4. Affairs: This is not a new topic but it is a large, possibly the largest, reason couples come to see me in private practice.
-People have strong feelings around this.
+People have strong feelings about this.
 With more than half of all marriages ending in divorce and more than half of all people reporting they have had affairs we need to look at this issue and how you might recover from an affair – yours or your partners.

 5. New developments in brain science.
 The last year has resulted in some intriguing new knowledge of the brain and how it works.
-This research has suggested some new ways that mental and emotional illnesses as well as substance use disorders can be treated.
+This research has suggested some new ways that mental and emotional illnesses, as well as substance use disorders, can be treated.
 Not all of this new knowledge points to using more medication to treat problems.
 Research continues to point to the value of talk therapies in treating emotional issues.
-While I am neither a medical doctor nor a researcher, as a counselor, therapist and writer, I find these developments worth commenting on.
+While I am neither a medical doctor nor a researcher, as a counselor, therapist, and writer, I find these developments worth commenting on.

-6. The major role of stress, adjustment and dissociation in emotional problems.
-PTSD, complex trauma and a host of other problems have received less attention than they require.
-We need to talk more about how stress affects people, how to manage stress and how to heal from past stressful experiences.
+6. The major role of stress, adjustment, and dissociation in emotional problems.
+PTSD, complex trauma, and a host of other problems have received less attention than they require.
+We need to talk more about how stress affects people, how to manage stress, and how to heal from past stressful experiences.

 Thanks to all the readers, new and longtime, of counselorssoapbox.com.
 Keep those questions and comments coming; it encourages me to keep writing.